-According to the experts, a good rule of thumb for small businesses with revenues of less than $5 million is to spend 7–8% of your gross revenue on marketing.
 In general, businesses that sell directly to consumers (B2C) will need to budget more for marketing than businesses that sell to other businesses (B2B).

 You should also consider allocating more of your budget towards marketing when your business is just starting out — you’re still trying to build awareness of your business and attract new customers, both of which can be fairly costly.